checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Declaration-Checking.md

 }
 ```

+## Bounds Checking Implementation Overview

+The bounds checker traverses each top-level statement in the body of a
+function.
+During this traversal, the bounds checker determines the inferred
+bounds for the lvalue expressions that are currently in scope.
+At the end
+of traversing the statement, the bounds checker determines the target bounds
+of each lvalue expression, and attempts to prove or disprove that the inferred
+bounds for the value produced by the lvalue expression imply the target bounds.

 ## Bounds Validity
 After checking each statement in the clang CFG, the compiler attempts to prove
 or disprove that the inferred bounds of each variable imply the target bounds